stpope/CSL6/README.md

 It also helps to have used the JUCE library, or at least to have downloaded it and compiled and run its own demo app.

+The core classes of CSL implement a traditional computer music programming model (like a Music-N-family language or a modular synthesizer), with objects that represent buffers and streams of audio samples, and unit generators that represent audio generators and processors connected together into graphs that produce complex dynamic sounds.
+Most typical sound synthesis and processing objects are provided, as shown in the CSL class diagram below.

 ![alt text](http://fastlabinc.com/CSL/classes.jpg)

-Some of the code assumes it's installed in ~/Code/CSL6; there are some default settings in Src/Kernel/CSL_Types.h that have to be changed if you put it somewhere else.
+Some of the code assumes that the CSL package is installed in ~/Code/CSL6; there are default settings in Src/Kernel/CSL_Types.h that have to be changed if you put it somewhere else.

 The best way to get started is to (1) read some of the PDF papers in the Doc folder, and